googleinterns/blueprint-step-2020/README.md

    </plugin>
    ```
    Replace `YOUR_PROJECT_ID` with your project ID.

+   It's also worth noting that setting the project ID and version during each deploy using this command also works:
+   `mvn package appengine:deploy -Dapp.deploy.version=<VERSION> -Dapp.deploy..projectId=<PROJECT_ID>`
+   This would remove the need for the above configuration.

 ### Enable APIs
 To enable an API, navigate to "APIs & Services" -> "Library" -> "<The API>" and press "Enable".